-Report on Compliance for Each Major Federal Program
+Report on Compliance for Each Major Federal Program Disclaimer of Opinion

-We were engaged to audit Holmes County Consolidated School District's compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of Holmes County Consolidated School District's major federal programs for the year ended June 30, 2021.
+We were engaged to audit Holmes County Consolidated School District's compliance with the types of compliance requirements identified as subject to audit in the OMB Compliance Supplement that could have a direct and material effect on each of Holmes County Consolidated School District's major federal programs for the year ended June 30, 2022.
 Holmes County Consolidated School District's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.